ardatan/graphql-tools/.changeset/olive-shirts-buy.md

 Ignore unmerged fields

-Let's say you have a gateway schema like nelow, and `id` is added to the query, only if the `age` is requested;
+Let's say you have a gateway schema like in the bottom, and `id` is added to the query, only if the `age` is requested;

 ```graphql
 # This will be sent as-is